The United States population is aging rapidly, and cases of ageism are more common throughout the nation.

 - 44% of workers report that they or someone they know has experienced a form of ageism in the workplace.

-- 36% of workers feel that their age has been a factor in failing to get a job since they turned 40 years old.
+- 36% of workers feel that their age has been a factor in failing to get a job since they turned 40.

-- 26% of workers over 40 years old fear losing their current job due to their age.
+- 26% of workers over 40 fear losing their current job due to age.

-- 21% of workers over 40 years old report having personally faced age discrimination.
+- 21% of workers over 40 reports personally facing age discrimination.

 Companies that acknowledge how pervasive and destructive ageism is in the workplace profit from understanding the value and challenges of older workers and addressing the needs of older workers.